gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 As shown in the DataFrame, Washington was the leading state for the greatest proportion of outages caused by intentional attacks in all of United States.
 It was from this information we formulated our Hypothesis Question.
 We were curious to figure out if it was by chance alone that Washington (1st Place)along with Delaware (2nd Place) became the leaders of outages caused from intentional attacks.

 ## Assessment of Missingness

+### NMAR Analysis
+While it is required by law for electric companies to report outages, some private companies may withold the number of outages they report so as to downplay the severity of an outages or avoid negative publicity.
+As a result, the `OUTAGE.DURATION` might contain NMAR values.
+While this is only a theory, it's still a possibility considering that the data generating process are based off company made reports to the Federal Energy Regulatory Commission.
+To avoid negative publicity or fines, private companies may withold from informing certain outages.

 ### Missingness Dependency
 **Dependency of OUTAGE.DURATION to CAUSE.CATEGORY**